google/cpp-from-the-sky-down/tafn/tafn.md

 The final limitation of using identifiers for functions is that we cannot use meta-programming except for the pre-preprocessor token pasting.
 There is nothing in C++ language outside the pre-processor that can manipulate a function name.
-The only thing you can do with a function name is to call it or get a function pointer (which you may not be able to do if it is overloaded).
+The only thing you can do with a function name is to call it or get a function pointer (which you may not be able to do if it is overloaded or is a function template).
 The proposed feature would allow meta-programming and open up the following features.
 #### Overload sets
 When calling a generic function such as `transform` it is not convenient to pass in an overloaded